crrojas88/js-rails-as-api-design-documentation-exercise-b/coffee-api/README.md

-# README
+# Coffee API

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+API Initial Setup:

+* CD into coffee-api directory

+* Run rake db:migrate

-* Configuration
+* Run rake db:seed

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to filter by origin

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+/coffee?origin= (search origin by full name, or letters included)

+* How to limit to some number of results /coffee?limit= (set number of how many results you want)

+* how to specify which page of results
+/coffee?page= (specify page number 1...10)